 If you remember a time when every motorcycle rider in Missouri had to wear a helmet, you’re not mistaken.
 The law was updated on August 28, 2020, to give experienced riders more freedom.
 Before this change, the helmet mandate applied to everyone, regardless of age or insurance status.
 The new law created the exception for riders 26 and older, shifting the legal landscape for many motorcyclists in the state.
 This update is why it’s so important to rely on current information, as outdated knowledge could lead to legal trouble or confusion after an incident.

-What Paperwork You Need
+What Documents Do You Need to Carry?

 If you are 26 or older and choose to ride without a helmet, you must be able to prove you meet the legal requirements.
 This means carrying proof of two different types of insurance.
 First, you need to show you have standard vehicle liability coverage, which the state refers to as “financial responsibility.”
 Second, you must carry proof of your health insurance policy.
 An insurance card for each policy is typically sufficient.
 According to the official Missouri statute, you are required to present this proof to a law enforcement officer upon request, so it’s best to keep these documents with you whenever you ride.